codex-storage/codex-spec/specs/marketplace.md

  - `Cancelled` state MAY be detected using timeout specified from function `requestExpiresAt(requestId)` **and** not detecting emitted `RequestFulfilled(requestId)` event.
  - `Failed` state MAY be detected using `RequestFailed(requestId)` event emitted from the smart contract.
- - `Finished` state MAY be detected setting timeout specified from function `getRequestEnd(requestId)`.
+ - `Finished` state MAY be detected by setting timeout specified from function `getRequestEnd(requestId)`.

 ## Storage Provider role